 Study Shows Bridges Students Perform Well

-By comparing students’ end-of-year scores from their state math assessments (PARCC), SEG Measurement found that students in Bridges classrooms achieved significantly higher scores than others that did not use Bridges.
+By comparing students’ end-of-year scores from their state math assessments (PARCC), SEG Measurement found that students in Bridges classrooms achieved significantly higher scores than others who did not use Bridges.

 A study by Alan Cheung and Robert Slavin found that comprehensive programs, such as curricula, generally produce an effect size no larger than +0.15.
 Bridges, on the other hand, produced an effect size of +0.19 in the fourth grade and +0.18 in the fifth.
 The increase produced by Bridges is both statistically and educationally meaningful.
 Students’ state test scores (PARCC) were meaningfully higher after receiving Bridges instruction.